ARMmbed/mbed-os/targets/TARGET_WICED/WICED.md

      packet->sdpcm_header.frametag[1] = (uint16_t) ~size;
    ```

-   Note this is required for the WISE1530, but may not be needed for other
+   Note this is required for the WISE1530 but may not be needed for other
-   platforms
+   platforms.

-1. Setup SDIO_ENUMERATION_TIMEOUT_MS to be configurable.
-This will be overriden
+1. Set up SDIO_ENUMERATION_TIMEOUT_MS to be configurable.
+Mbed OS will override this,
-   by Mbed OS based on the current platform.
+   depending on the current platform.

    In `targets/TARGET_WICED/WICED/WICED/platform/MCU/STM32F4xx/WWD/wwd_SDIO.c` line 66:

    ``` diff
      #define SDIO_IRQ_CHANNEL                     ((u8)0x31)
      #define DMA2_3_IRQ_CHANNEL                   ((u8)DMA2_Stream3_IRQn)